pschaeflein/BlogArticles/ImplicitFlow/article.md

 <tr><td>index.2b.html</td><td>v2 endpoint using MSAL with TypeScript, Webpack, and React</td>
 </table>

 The JavaScript examples are really simple, with good old jQuery and all the code on one page.
-They're actually drawn from elsewhere; the Azure AD V1  sample is from [Julie Turner's](https://twitter.com/jfj1997) awesome article series, [Extending SharePoint with ADAL and the Microsoft Graph API](https://julieturner.net/2017/01/extending-sharepoint-with-adal-and-the-microsoft-graph-api-part-1-the-setup/); the V2 example is from [A Microsoft tutorial.](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-spa).
+They're actually drawn from elsewhere; the Azure AD V1  sample is from [Julie Turner's](https://twitter.com/jfj1997) awesome article series, [Extending SharePoint with ADAL and the Microsoft Graph API](https://julieturner.net/2017/01/extending-sharepoint-with-adal-and-the-microsoft-graph-api-part-1-the-setup/); the V2 example is from [this Microsoft tutorial.](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-spa).

 The TypeScript examples are new, and are intended for developers building full scale single page applications.
 They're also instructive because TypeScript made it easy to separate the authentication code from the Graph calls and user interface, so it's a lot easier to see what's going on.

 ## Updating your App Registrations

 This demo builds on articles 9?? and 10??, where you registered applications in Azure AD v2 and v1 respectively.
-These appliocations were used in several other articles.
+These applications were used in several other articles.
 You'll need to update those registrations for this exercise; the sections which follow will walk you through the process.

 ### Step 1.
 Add Delegated Permissions